 This restaurant is unabashedly luxe with its gilded accents, 60-foot whisky-swirled ceiling mural, soaring cocktail wall, and pristine marble bar.

 Dine-in: Situated on the 31st floor of The St. Regis hotel, this space exudes luxury and the cuisine echoes this sentiment in spades.
-The food is a modernist blend of new French and American cuisines, displayed in dishes such as sweet tuna tartare with soy caramel, wagyu steak bavette, or whole truffle chicken served two ways with wild garlic and truffle jus.
+The food is a modernist blend of new French and American cuisines, displayed in dishes such as burrata with burnt honey vinaigrette, wagyu steak bavette, or whole truffle chicken served two ways with wild garlic and truffle jus.
 Saving room for dessert is a requirement here; the 13-layer chocolate cake, gilded with edible gold, is a straight-up show stopper.

 Outdoor dining: Currently unavailable.

-Takeout: Aptly called Louis To-Go, takeout is available online for at-home celebrations.
+Takeout: Aptly called Louix To-Go, takeout is available online for at-home celebrations.

 For artful Spanish tapas: Patria